Asha Greyjoy

 A Clash of Kings

-Upon Theon's return, Asha is reported to be on Great Wyk taking messages for her father.
-Asha passes herself off as Esgred, a shipwright's wife, and flirts with Theon to learn his nature.
+Upon Theon Greyjoy's return to the Iron Islands, Asha is reported to be on Great Wyk taking messages for her father Balon, Lord of the Iron Islands.[10]
+After sailing back to Pyke with Lord Gorold Goodbrother, Asha passes herself off as Esgred, a shipwright's wife in Lordsport, and flirts with Theon to learn his nature.
 Theon's naive arrogance amuses her, but Theon grows angry at Asha's deception and her position.
-At a feast that night, Asha takes the place of honor beside Balon, making Theon feel cheated.
-When he confronts her again about her deception, she claims that she did in fact have a husband, hefting an axe, as well as a suckling babe, retrieving a dagger from between her breasts.[2]
+At a feast that night at Pyke, Asha takes the place of honor beside their father, making Theon feel cheated.[1]

 A Feast for Crows